Thrift Store Finds : Spring and Easter

 ↑ I particularly love Josef Original figurines, and have three of their little birthstone dolls.
 While this little lady with a poodle is not marked as such, she is so similar to the pieces I have, that I strongly believe she’s a Josef, too.
 Someone marked on the bottom that her name is “Terry” and she’s from 1966. ↑

-So, those are the pieces that were all found on the same shelf on the same day.
+So, those are the pieces that were all found on the same shelf on the same day and here are items found at a different time.

 ↑ I’m not sure about the origin of this “Three Chickens” figurine, decorated with gold gilding.
 It looks quite old, though, maybe from the 40s or 50s. ↑